karoman0584/dicee_flutter/README.md

 # Dicee

-Las Vegas dicee flutter application
+Las Vegas dicee flutter application using Android Studio

 ## What you will create